elescj/projects/010-street-view/README.md

-# 🔎 CIFAR-10 Image Classification Using CNN and Transfer Learning
+# 🏘️ Using CNN to Recognize Street View Housing Number
 This project builds a multi-class image classification model to predict 10 object categories from the CIFAR-10 dataset using Convolutional Neural Networks (CNNs) and Transfer Learning, with the objective of improving accuracy and training efficiency on small image datasets.
 ![Graphical Summary](attachments/image-classification.png)